Peace Corps Fellows

 - MA in International Education Management

 Scholarships Available to Peace Corps Fellows

 Peace Corps Fellows at the Monterey Institute are guaranteed a minimum annual scholarship of $12,000, which is renewable for second year of study.
 The Fellows scholarship will replace any merit scholarship previously awarded by the Monterey Institute.

 Internship Opportunities for Peace Corps Fellows

-Peace Corps Fellows are also guaranteed professional internship through the support from the Center for Advising and Career Services at the Monterey Institute.
+Peace Corps Fellows work closely with the Center for Advising and Career Services to secure a professional internship.
+Internship hours required for Fellows depend on the length of the degree program: 500 hours for a 2-3 year program, 400 hours for a three semester program, and 300 hours for a two semester (one year) program.
 As a school dedicated to service, the Monterey Institute has partnered with over 40 local organizations.
 These local partnerships allow Fellows to integrate a professional internship into their degree, enhancing their academic experience while serving the community.
 Some examples of local internships past Peace Corps Fellows have pursued include:

 Returned Peace Corps Volunteers find themselves at home on the diverse Monterey Institute campus, where Peace Corps experience is highly valued.
 Returned volunteers may even discover that a classmate hails from the country of their Peace Corps service.
 RPCVs join the Peace Corps Club and are active in the local community.
 Many Monterey Institute faculty and staff are RPCVs, including the founder of the Fellows program, Dr. Beryl Levinger.